NickCamacho15/YouFirstTracker/replit.md

-# You.
-First. - A Premium Self-Leadership Platform
+# .uoY - A Premium Self-Leadership Platform

 ## Overview

-You.
-First. is a focused personal executive productivity platform built around goal setting, habit tracking, and personal reflection.
-The application provides users with clean, distraction-free tools to set goals, track habits, log reading sessions, and create vision boards - designed as a premium productivity companion without social features.
+.uoY is a focused personal executive productivity platform built around goal setting, habit tracking, and personal reflection.
+The application provides users with clean, distraction-free tools to set goals, track habits, log reading sessions, and create vision boards - designed as a premium productivity companion with a sleek dark aesthetic inspired by the .uoY brand.

 ## System Architecture